srid/emanote/docs/start/install/binary.md

 ## Using the binary

 Due to a limitation in nix-bundle you must *always* pass the absolute path to your notebook in the command line.
-Instead of running `emanote`, run:
+Instead of running `emanote` (ie. without arguments), run:

 ```
-/emanote --layers=$(pwd)
+emanote --layers=$(pwd)
 ```

 Likewise, instead of running `emanote gen /tmp/output`, run: